StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 - Programming is a way to **solve problems in your research** through making a computer do work **quickly** and **accurately**
 - You'll build **functions** that do specific, defined tasks
 - You'll **automate** those functions to perform tasks over and over again (in various combinations)
-- You'll **manipulate data**, which is at the heart of all academia
+- You'll **manipulate data**, which is at the heart of all research
 - You'll learn some **file input/output** to make the computer read and write useful information
 - You'll learn some **data structures**, which are ways to organise data so that the computer can deal with it efficiently